 Domestic violence is defined as incidents between family, household members, or between parties involved in a romantic or intimate relationship.
 This crime can include arguments, stalking, physical touching, psychological abuse, harsh words, or threats of violence.
-At The Law Offices of Daniel J. Fernandez, P.A., we represent individuals charged with a crime including domestic throughout the State of Florida.
+At The Law Office of Daniel J. Fernandez, P.A., we represent individuals charged with a crime including domestic throughout the State of Florida.

 Our firm handles criminal defense throughout the state of Florida, including Hillsborough County, Pinellas County, Pasco County, Polk County, Hernando County, Manatee County, Sarasota County, and Citrus County.

 Have You Been the Victim of or accused of Domestic Violence?